 As most of you know, I'm not teaching at this phase of my life..although I will be teaching for a few hours on one day in a couple weeks for the annual Kids 2 College program...I'm saving up my energy already!
 Teaching is exhausting!!
 Since Millie joined the family six weeks ago, time for me to work … Continue reading What I’ve been working on lately

+So you want to use authentic resources in your language class.
+Where do you start?
+CHOOSE A RESOURCE THAT YOU CAN HELP STUDENTS UNDERSTAND.
 This interview is incomprehensible for a Novice.
 There is just way too much language!
-The time and frustration that it would take them to sort through it all to find answers to pointed questions would completely off-set any value that the activity might bring.
-This interview is incomprehensible but has potential.
-The questions and answers … Continue reading Comprehensify-ing #authres
+The time and frustration that it would take them to sort through it all to find answers … Continue reading Comprehensify-ing #authres

 My French journey continues!
 After adapting the first two units of my Level 1 curriculum into French with translations from Julia Ullman and help from Karen Oberlander and Megan Murphy late last year, I finally sat down this week to work on Unit 3.
 I wish it hadn't taken me so long!
 I just read a … Continue reading Learning French with authentic resources